kerendian/Zoom-System/README.md

 • Standard room - a room that at the time of its creation every student is capable of being.

-• Diligent room - a room that at the time of its creation holds only diligent students.
+• Worker room - a room that at the time of its creation holds only diligent students.

 • Lazy room - a room that at the time of creation holds only lazy students.